the-peon-project/peon-docs/manual/docs/guides/02_rest_api.md

         - [GET] Get details of a game server server/stats/GAME_UID.SERVERNAME:
-        - [GET] Get details of a game server, with performance statistics server/create/GAME_UID.SERVERNAME:
+        - [GET] Get details of a game server, with performance statistics server/save/GAME_UID.SERVERNAME:
+        - [GET] Download a copy of the config and user files for a server. server/create/GAME_UID.SERVERNAME:
         - [PUT] Create a new game server
         payload: { "description": "A PEON game server for ark.", "start_later" : true, "setting01" : "value01", "setting02" : "value02", "setting0N" : "value0N"} *description & start_later are optional. **All other settings can be found be querying the game servers's relevant plan.